dr-matt-smith/php-symfony-5-book/00_content/part10_codeception/testing3_acceptance.md

 ## From red to green

-There is an `about` page in this project:
+Let's add an `about` page in this project:

-- our `DefaultController` class defines this route:
+- in our DefaultController class `/src/Controller/DefaultController.php`  we can define this route:

     ```php
           /**